WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0301-Managing role based access control for administration in Exchange Online.md

 6. On the **Edit settings** page, select the checkbox for **Azure AD roles can be assigned to the group**, and then select **Next**.

->**Important:** This feature requires the Microsoft Entra ID P2 license.
+>**Note:** This feature requires the Microsoft Entra ID P2 license.
 Once this setting is configured, role assignment is enabled for the group and cannot be disabled.

 7. On the **Review and finish adding group** page, select **Create group**, and then select **Close**.